 MÉTIS LEADER LOUIS DAVID RIEL BORN

-Born in the Red River Settlement (current Manitoba), Riel initially trained for the priesthood, but by 1868 had become a Métis leader.
-In 1869-1870, he led the Red River Rebellion and helped establish Manitoba as a province.
-Riel’s execution of Canadian Thomas Scott enraged anti-Catholic/anti-French sentiment in Ontario and, in 1875, led to his exile from Canada.
-Although chosen for a seat in the House of Commons three times, he was barred from taking his seat.
-In 1884, while in Montana, the Métis community from the lower Saskatchewan River asked Riel to present their grievances to the Canadian government.
+Riel, born in the Red River Settlement (current Manitoba), initially trained for the priesthood, but by 1868 had become a Métis leader.
+In 1869-1870, he led the Red River Rebellion and the provisional government that helped establish Manitoba as a province.
+Riel’s decision to execute Thomas Scott enraged anti-Catholic/anti-French sentiment in Ontario and, in 1875, led to Riel’s exile from Canada.
+Although elected to the House of Commons three times, he was barred from taking his seat.
+In 1884, the Métis community from the lower Saskatchewan River asked Riel to return from Montana and present their grievances to the Canadian government.
 When the federal government ignored these concerns, a provisional government was declared.
 Riel became a key figure in the short-lived 1885 North-West Rebellion.
-He ultimately surrendered and was tried for treason.
+He surrendered and was tried for treason.
 In August 1885, a jury of English-speaking Protestants found Riel guilty but recommended mercy.
-Despite their recommendations, he was hanged November 16, 1885.
+However, he was hanged November 16, 1885.

 Source: “Louis Riel,” The Northwest Resistance.
 Retrieved 7/17/2019, https://library.usask.ca/northwest/background/riel.htm Engraving: Octave-Henri Julien (1852-1908), likely 1884; Photographer: Israel Bennetto (1860-1946), pre-1906.
 Public Domain.